Lautaro hat-trick sends six-goal Inter Milan top of Serie A - RFI

 Lautaro Martinez scored a hat-trick as Inter Milan kicked off 2021 in blistering form with a 6-2 win over lowly Crotone on Sunday to take top spot in Serie A.

-Martinez and Romelu Lukaku proved decisive for the northeners, the strike duo being involved in five of Inter's goals.
+Martinez and Romelu Lukaku proved decisive for Inter, the strike duo being involved in five goals with midfielder Arturo Vidal hauled off at half-time after conceding a penalty in a woeful display.

-Antonio Conte's side had been pegged back 2-2 at the break with Niccolo Zanellato breaking through with a 12th-minute header for the promoted Calabrians who are second from bottom with the worst attack in the league.
+Antonio Conte's side had been pegged back 2-2 at the break with Niccolo Zanellato scoring first with a 12th-minute header for the rock bottom Calabrians with the worst attack in the league.

 But Martinez picked up a Lukaku cross to pull the hosts level eight minutes later.